“Where to stay in Bangkok”?

 There is a range of 5-Star and budget hotels around the Bangkok Airport that are ideally suited for the short stay traveller.

-Some of these budget Bangkok airport hotels are only 6 minutes away by car and offer a free one way or round trip transfer included in the room rate.
+Some of these budget Bangkok airport hotels are only a few minutes away by car and offer a free one way or round trip transfer included in the room rate.

 Check out my recommendations for Bangkok Airport hotels.